 Fall has arrived.
-As the days get shorter and cooler, and the grass continues to dry out, one thing is on the mind of many South Dakotans and visitors from other states: ROOSTER!
+As the days get shorter and cooler, one thing is on the mind of many South Dakotans and visitors from other states: ROOSTER!
 Hunting provides physical activity, emotional and social benefits and a nutritious, low-fat protein.

 With hunting season right around the corner, it’s important for hunters to start preparing for the hunt.
 Taking some simple steps to prepare can make your hunting season safer, more enjoyable, and more successful.